Karthika Nair: Career

 She made her acting debut at the age of 17 in the 2009 Telugu film Josh, opposite Naga Chaitanya.
 Though the film received mixed reviews, her performance as Vidya, an elementary school teacher desperate to attend college was received well.
 Her second movie was in Tamil, called Ko, directed by K. V. Anand, with Jiiva and Piaa Bajpai in lead roles, which did very well at the box office.
 The film received cult status in the genre of political thrillers.
 Her performance as Renuka Narayanan, an investigative journalist, who exposes the blunders of politicians was hugely applauded.
 She then appeared in the Malayalam film Makaramanju, directed by Lenin Rajendran, starring alongside ace cinematographer and director Santosh Sivan.
 She donned a dual role, one of a painting model, Sugandha Bai and Urvashi, the Celestial beauty.
 Her first-ever dual role was well received and critics raved about her performance.
-British director Danny Boyle was highly impressed with her work in the film.

 In 2012, she appeared in a single Telugu film Dammu, directed by Boyapati Srinu, in a limited glamorous role.
 Her performance and the movie received mixed reviews and ended up being a commercial failure.
 She was paired with N. T. Rama Rao Jr. and shared screen space with Trisha.

 In 2013, she appeared in the comedy film Proprietors: Kammath & Kammath, alongside Mammootty and Dileep.
 Her performance as Surekha, a mute Christian young widow who works in Indian Revenue Service was well received and so is the film.
 Later, she appeared in the title role in the Tamil film Annakodi, directed by legendary filmmaker Bharathiraja.
 Though the film received negative reviews, her performance as a damsel in distress received positive response.
 She made her Kannada debut with Brindavana, a remake of Telugu blockbuster Brindavanam.
 The film repeated the success of the original.
 In the film, she was paired with Darshan.

 In 2014, she appeared in her third Telugu film Brother of Bommali, where she played Lucky, the streetwise tomboy twin sister of Allari Naresh's character.
-The film starred Brahmanandam, Ali and Kelly Dorji, Nagineedu and Vineet Kumar.
+The film also starred Monal Gajjar.
 In the film, she has donned a full-length comic role.

 In 2015, she appeared in her third Tamil Political crime drama film Purampokku Engira Podhuvudamai, directed by National Film Award winner S. P. Jananathan, alongside Arya, Vijay Sethupathi and Shaam.
 As part of her role, she learned how to ride a motorcycle.
 Her performance as Kuyili, a mastermind behind a prison break plan received a positive response.
 The film received commercial success and critical acclaim.
 Her portrayal of Kuyili is cited as a complete deprival of regular commercial heroine characterizations.

 Her much delayed film Vaa Deal, starring Arun Vijay is yet to be released.